vseryakov/backendjs/README.md

 ```

 ## SQS
-To use AWS SQS for job processing set `ipc-queue=https://sqs.amazonaws.com....`, this queue system will poll SQS for new messages on a worker
+To use AWS SQS for job processing set `cache-default=https://sqs.amazonaws.com....`, this queue system will poll SQS for new messages on a worker
 and after successful execution will delete the message.
 For long running jobs it will automatically extend visibility timeout if it is configured.

 ## Local
-The local queue is implemented on the master process as a list, communication is done via local sockets between the master and workers.
-This is intended for a single server development purposes only.
+The local queue run in the process.

 ## NATS
-To use NATS (https://nats.io) configure a queue like ipc-queue-nats=nats://HOST:PORT, it supports broadcasts and job queues only, visibility timeout is
+To use NATS (https://nats.io) configure a queue like cache-nats=nats://HOST:PORT, it supports broadcasts and job queues only, visibility timeout is
 supported as well.

 ## RabbitMQ
-To configure the backend to use RabbitMQ for messaging set `ipc-queue=amqp://HOST` and optionally `amqp-options=JSON` with options to the amqp module.
+To configure the backend to use RabbitMQ for messaging set `cache-rabbit=amqp://HOST` and optionally `cache-rabbit-options=JSON` with options to the amqp module.
 Additional objects from the config JSON are used for specific AMQP functions: { queueParams: {}, subscribeParams: {}, publishParams: {} }.
 These
 will be passed to the corresponding AMQP methods: `amqp.queue, amqp.queue.subcribe, amqp.publish`.
 See AMQP Node.js module for more info.